stuartofmt/DuetLapse3/README.md

 * Python3
 * Duet printer must be RRF V3 (support the rr_model calls)
 * ffmped version 4.x (this may need to be compiled if your system has an older version as standard)
+* Python libraries will be called out by the script if not present
 * Duet printer must be reachable via network
 * Depending on camera type, one of
   * fswebcam (for USB cameras)